sulcgroup/satassembly-pyrochlore/sat_solver_scripts/README.md

 * B(X,Y): this means color X and Y interact
 * C(A,B,X): this means patchy particle of type A, patch number B, has color X

-The above solution is listed for all colors and all patches (0 to 5) in all particle types (0 to Na-1), and for all colors (X goes from 0 to Nc-1)
+The above solution is listed for all colors and all patches (0 to 5) in all particle types (0 to Na-1), and for all colors (X goes from 0 to Nc-1).
+These information can then be used to setup patchy particle simulation.
 There are also auxiliary variables P and F printed out.